BotDogs4645/BotdogsWiki/Tools.md

 ### GitHub Desktop
 For beginners, you should probably use GitHub Desktop.
 More information about that in the GitHub section.
 There is also a mini section about doing everything from the command line, so if you are up for the task, you are able to go to the next level.

+### MATLAB / Simulink
+MATLAB & Simulink are pieces of software that allow us to import CAD directly into software and simulate physics with it.
+We also use Simulink to simulate entire subsystems.
+What that means is that even before we test it out on the field, we are able to see how game objects react to their environments.
+Simulink is not required to be known by the programmers, but is super useful nonetheless.